 Two concrete mechanisms can explain this situation, one animal and one historical, each reinforcing the other.
 First, Americans have the same hormones as all other homo sapiens

 .
-This renders them as intrinsically self-protective and agressive as any other people.
+This renders them as intrinsically self-protective and aggressive as any other people.
 Second, America's geographic isolation has led Americans to be uninterested in the rest of the world, so that their educational system and sources of news have always tended to be insular and parochial, leaving most of them—both the electors and the elected—poorly informed.
 War is often the result.
 See Out of the Ashes

 for some blatant examples of this, or consider Laos.

 is a poor, land-locked country halfway around the world from the United States.
 It has no natural resources of any significance and hardly any people, only six million now and a mere two million during the 1960s.
-No country on earth could be or could ever have been less of a threat to the United States yet 40 years ago the White House and Pentagon managed to imagine one—a threat so dire and insidious that they had to keep it under wraps.
+No country on earth could be or could ever have been less of a threat to the United States yet in the 1960s the White House and Pentagon managed to imagine one—a threat so dire and insidious that they had to keep it under wraps.
 They did not dare to explain it even to Congress, for fear Congress might not have permitted them to deal with it appropriately.
 They handled it in secret instead.
 To save America from that threat, an ad hoc

 air force run by the CIA dropped more explosives on Laos than the official air force dropped on Germany during all of the Second World War.
 Laotians saw more bombs dropped on them per capita